 How to Use the MVUM and USFS Roads and Trails Maps

 Both the MVUM overlay and the USFS Roads and Trails overlay are available to users with a Premium Membership.
-On Android devices, you can find them in the Premium Overlays category of the map manager.
-On iOS devices, look in the Weather & Features Overlays category.
+You can find them in the Feature/Weather Overlays category of the map manager.

 If you’ve already downloaded the layer, delete and re-add it to see the updated styling.